+APPENDIX II

-APPENDIX II - ELIGIBLE SECURITIES MARKETS AND ELIGIBLE DERIVATIVES MARKETS
+ELIGIBLE SECURITIES MARKETS AND ELIGIBLE DERIVATIVES MARKETS

-A market is an "eligible market" if it is:
+A market is an 'eligible market' if it is:

-- a) a regulated market (as defined in the FCA Glossary); - b) an established market in the UK or an EEA State which is regulated, operates regularly and is open to the public; - c) a market which the ACD, after consultation with the Depositary, determines is appropriate for the purpose of investment of, or dealing in the property of the Company.
-In accordance with the relevant criteria in COLL, such a market must be regulated; operate regularly; recognised as a market or exchange or as a selfregulating organisation by an overseas regulator; open to the public; be adequately liquid; and have adequate arrangements for unimpeded transmission of income and capital to, or to the order, of investors.
+- a) a regulated market (as defined in the FCA Glossary); - b) a market in the UK or an EEA State which is regulated, operates regularly and is open to the public; - c) a market which the ACD, after consultation with, and notification to, the Depositary, determines is appropriate for the purpose of investment of, or dealing in, the property of the Company.
+In accordance with the relevant criteria in the COLL Sourcebook, such a market must be regulated; operate regularly; recognised as a market or exchange or as a self-regulating organisation by an overseas regulator; open to the public; be adequately liquid; and have adequate arrangements for unimpeded transmission of income and capital to, or to the order of, investors.

-The Company may also deal through the securities markets and derivatives markets indicated below:
+The Company may also deal through the (eligible markets) securities markets and derivatives markets indicated below: